FOLIO: Natural Language Reasoning with First-Order Logic: Related Work

 \subsection{Reasoning using large language models}

 Reasoning has been demonstrated as one of the emergent abilities of LLMs of sufficient scale recently \cite{talmor2020leap, wei2022emergent, chowdhery2022palm}.
-One such emergent behavior, Chain-of-Thought prompting \cite{wei2022chain}, consists of a series of intermediate reasoning steps output by an LLM used as an "explanation" for the generated label.
+One such emergent behavior, Chain-of-Thought prompting \cite{wei2022chain}, consists of a series of intermediate reasoning steps output by an LLM.
 This improves the performance on arithmetic, commonsense, and symbolic reasoning benchmarks significantly.
-There has been a line of research continuing on from Chain-of-Thought ~\cite{kojima2022large, li2022advance} to elicit reasoning behavior from LLMs without parameter updates.
+There has been a line of research continuing on from Chain-of-Thought ~\cite{kojima2022large, li2022advance, yao2023tree} to elicit reasoning behavior from LLMs.
 Building on Chain-of-Thought prompting, many techniques used on top of LLMs to improve downstream performance have been formalized into control flows and programs.
-These are called language model cascades \cite{cascades}, subsuming techniques such as Chain-of-Thought prompting \cite{wei2022chain}, STaR \cite{star}, and Selection-Inference \cite{creswell2022selection} for reasoning.
-The discovery of these capabilities has created a need to study how this performance arises, and whether it is robust to statistical features in data~\cite{paradoxlearningtoreason, sanyal2022robustlr}. {Problems with previous NLI and reasoning datasets have been noted in which simple heuristics still grant good performance on a syllogistic dataset. \cite{gubelmann2022uncovering}.} ~\citet{dasgupta2022language} studied the reasoning ability of LLMs but only used a very small set of 48 syllogisms with only two premises each.
-They investigated the effect of syllogism content on reasoning ability, discovering that models perform much better on syllogisms and logic puzzles that are in line with the commonsense and world knowledge contained in pretraining corpora.
+These are called language model cascades \cite{cascades}, subsuming techniques such as Chain-of-Thought prompting, STaR \cite{star}, and Selection-Inference \cite{creswell2022selection} for reasoning. ~\citet{dasgupta2022language} studied the reasoning ability of LLMs but only used a small set of 48 syllogisms with only two premises each. \citet{saparov2023language} created a synthetic dataset that and showed that LLMs are capable of making correct individual deduction steps.

-We hope that, by {offering} a challenging benchmark, we will {prevent} the ability to score well via shallow heuristics and allow the presence of any logical reasoning ability to be measured robustly.
-In our work, we show that LLMs fall short on complex first-order logic reasoning, and that significant room for improvement in this area remains.
+With \ours, we aim to set a high standard, ensuring that achieving high performance through superficial strategies and shallow heuristics is prevented, allowing a robust evaluation of the first-order logic reasoning capabilities of LLMs.
+We show that many LLMs fall short on complex first-order logic reasoning, and that significant room for improvement in this area remains.